 A crisp, lightly starched, freshly pressed shirt may not be the centerpiece of a particularly stunning ensemble.
 But a wrinkled, crumpled, ragged shirt can make an otherwise dapper outfit look like a paint-plastered pair of overalls.
 With most clothes, ironing makes a world of difference.

-But ironing also comes with—how do you say it—a labor requirement.
+But ironing also comes with, well, a labor requirement.
 There are no auto-irons, and that’s probably for the best.
 But there is an easy way to enjoy the same crisp results with a fraction of the effort and no iron at all.
 All you need is some wrinkled clothes, a dryer, and some ice cubes.
-(We bet you didn’t know these mind-blowing facts about doing laundry, either.)
+We bet you didn’t know these mind-blowing facts about doing laundry, either.

 Take a few articles of clothing—preferably of the lighter variety (dress-shirt or t-shirts)—and four or five ice cubes.
 Toss them in your dryer.
 (This can be done with a pair of pants and a shirt, but don’t go overboard with the heavier clothing and do not load the dryer to capacity.)
 Close it shut and crank it to the highest heat setting.
 Now, let the dryer run its course for about ten to 15 minutes.
 “This works as a great alternative to ironing a shirt, as the ice cube creates a steam within the dryer that helps remove the wrinkles from the clothing,” explains Susan Harris, the owner of Rooted Mama Health.